 Focussed on quality systems and clinical improvement, AT Medics is determined to continue its development of Kings Cross Surgery with patient centric priorities such as opening on Saturday mornings and piloting a seven day service (resource permitting), implementation of the innovative AT Medics “Message My GP” email service, improving PPG representation, developing patient champions and will also be working with Diabetes UK to deliver a bespoke workshop for members of the Bengali community with diabetes.
 AT Medics also seek to increase their clinical workforce commitment to the practice.

 As leaders in medical education, AT Medics is committed to adding Kings Cross Surgery to its growing portfolio of London Deanery accredited teaching practices, and will continue their excellent reputation of developing first class GPs for London.
-Full Cozy Games Casinos List go to this web-page Survey of Table Games, by Casino Website It is with great pleasure that AT Medics accepts a five year contract to manage Kings Cross Surgery.
+It is with great pleasure that AT Medics accepts a five year contract to manage Kings Cross Surgery.